Workforce & Training

 These are job-ready workers with the skills and work ethic to meet your workforce needs.
-Ninety-three percent (93%) of Moore County’s population aged 25 years and older has a high school diploma, and 42% have a bachelor’s or higher degree (Census ACS 2017 estimate), which exceed both the state and national percentages.
+Ninety-one percent (91.2%) of Moore County’s population aged 25 years and older has a high school diploma, and 39.2% has a bachelor’s or higher degree (Census ACS 2019 estimate).

 Thanks to Moore County’s adjacent proximity to Fort Bragg, Pope Air Force Base, and Camp Mackall, our workforce is enhanced by separated and retired military personnel who call Moore County home and can offer employers their unique skills, valuable experience and diverse backgrounds.
 Our workforce is further strengthened by the civilian spouses of our military residents.

 In addition, Moore County draws workers from many of the surrounding counties.
-Almost 16,400 nonresidents commuted to jobs here in 2015.
+Over 19,950 nonresidents commuted to jobs here in 2018 (Census OnTheMap).

 We work closely with the Moore County NCWorks Career Center and Sandhills Community College to help new and expanding industries find the right employees.
 We also have access to a network of economic, education and workforce development organizations, including the state’s Department of Commerce, community college system, and state universities, that can help companies create customized training programs for new and existing employees.
 This assistance can include initial employee recruitment, personalized screening, pre-employment training, and company-specific training.